-Student Loan Policy in the U.S.: A Critical Update for Borrowers and Employers
+Student Loan Policy in the US: A Critical Update for Borrowers and Employers

 The landscape of student loan policy in the United States has undergone significant changes, impacting millions of borrowers and the businesses that employ them.
 As of May 2025, the U.S. Department of Education has resumed aggressive debt collection efforts on defaulted federal student loans, marking the end of a five-year pause initiated during the COVID-19 pandemic.